garrandall/popular-music-data/tracks/-sittin--on--the-dock-of-the-bay-sergio-mendes-brasil--66.md

 Then I watch them roll away again, yeah

 I'm sittin' on the dock of the bay
-Watchin' the tide roll away, ooh
+Watchin' the tide roll away, oh
 I'm just sittin' on the dock of the bay
 Wastin' time